SAP/luigi/docs/navigation-configuration.md

 A navigation path is any existing path in the navigation tree.
 It connects the following elements together:

-- The path of the main application, i.e, the path in the browser URL.
-The path is defined in a Luigi navigation node through one of these three parameters, listed in order of precedence: **externalLink**, **absolutePath**, and **pathSegment**.
+- The path of the main application, that is, the path in the browser URL.
+The path is defined in a Luigi navigation node through one of the following parameters, listed in order of precedence: **externalLink**, **absolutePath**, and **pathSegment**.
 - The **viewUrl** of a micro front-end rendered in the content area of the main application.

 A sample navigation structure looks as follows: